twiz-/split-analytics/README.md

 `views/analytics_events/visitor_journey.html.erb`

-In this view we have access to all the visitor actions associated with the IP adress we clicked.
+In this view we have access to all the visitor actions associated with the IP address we clicked.
 I used some basic bootstrap styling to display this

 ```html
 <div class='row'>